What Color Is Poverty? Dismantling Racial Wealth Gap

 The Racial Wealth Gap

 Debates about poverty often include culture and race as common flashpoints for arguments.
-The cultural narratives and resources people experience based on racial background influence their strategies to cope with poverty.
+The cultural narratives and resources people experience based on their racial background influence their strategies to cope with poverty.
 This is why racial disparities significantly affect the privileges and opportunities people receive.

 Let’s not deny it.
-Often, people are born suffering while others are born with entitlements.
+Often, people are born suffering, while others are born with entitlements.

-The racial wealth gap is the disadvantage people have accumulated throughout their lives.
-This defines all the hardship one domain has spilled over the other.
+The racial wealth gap is the disadvantage that people have accumulated throughout their lives.
+This defines all the hardship one domain has spilled over to the other.
 It encompasses what people have fought for in the past and what they’ve lost throughout this grapple.
 From public policies to antipoverty policies, advantages and disadvantages revolve around race as the pivotal factor.
 Even in the 21st century, socioeconomic disadvantages continue due to racial differences.

 A few examples of the racial wealth gap and how it manifests in society are as follows: